OleSpjeldnas/spjoleh.com/src/content/articles/2025-08-21-building-fitness-aggregator.md

 ---
-title: "From World Computer to Guarantee Machine"
+title: "From World Computer to Guarantee Machine: Part I"
 urlSlug: building-fitness-aggregator
 published: 2025-08-26
 summary: "Part one of a three-part series illustrating why we need domains—taking the developer's point of view to show where blockchains fundamentally fall short."
 ---

-## Pt.
-I: Building a fitness aggregator
+## Building a fitness aggregator

 *This is the first section of a three‑part series on why we need domains.*